jordan ‘98.

 same week the priest came by

-charity— the staticky kind.
+charity— just not the staticky kind.

-if i was ever questioned about it today,
+if i was questioned about it today,

 maybe i’d say something like